Tarzan (franchise): Tarzan Rocks!

 Tarzan Rocks! was a musical show that took place in the Theater in the Wild at Disney's Animal Kingdom from 1999 to 2006.
 It featured rollerskating monkeys along with Tarzan, Jane and Terk.
 It also featured songs from the Tarzan film by Phil Collins.
 It was replaced by Finding Nemo – The Musical.

 Meet and greets

-Tarzan, Jane and Terk all appear at the Disney Parks and Resorts as meetable characters, and can be found in Adventureland, and at Disney’s Animal Kingdom.
+Tarzan, Jane, and Terk all appear at the Disney Parks and Resorts as meetable characters, and can be found in Adventureland, and at Disney's Animal Kingdom.

 Music

-Soundtrack
+Tarzan soundtrack

 Tarzan: An Original Walt Disney Records Soundtrack is the soundtrack for the 1999 Disney animated film, Tarzan.
 The songs on the soundtrack were composed by Phil Collins, and the instrumental score by Mark Mancina.
 The song "You'll Be in My Heart" won both an Oscar and a Golden Globe for Best Original Song and received a Grammy Award nomination for Best Song Written for a Motion Picture, Television or Other Visual Media while the soundtrack album received a Grammy Award for Best Soundtrack Album.
 For his contribution to the soundtrack, Collins received an American Music Award for Favorite Adult Contemporary Artist.